CamHenlin/nuklear-quickdraw/README.md

 You could probably refer to the `nuklear.h` file in this repo as a sort of Nuklear-lite.
 Nuklear initially had poor performance on Classic Macintosh systems in a "death by 1000 cuts" situation.
 To that end, Nuklear has been modified in the following ways to help optimize for performance on 8MHz Macintosh systems:

 - all floating point math has been moved to int-based math.
 Some math was refactored to support this
-- some coloring commands have been removed (black and white screen) -- likely more could be done here
+- all coloring commands have been removed and replaced with direct reference to black and white quickdraw patterns
-- UTF8 font handling was partially removed -- again, likely more could be done here
+- UTF8 font handling was partially removed -- likely more could be done here
 - asserts were removed
 - some draw command caching was implemented in conjunction with the QuickDraw-specific rendering code contained in this repo.